Inverse Optimization with Noisy Data: Numerical Experiments

 \section{Numerical Experiments}

 We present numerical results that demonstrate the statistical consistency of our algorithms for inverse optimization with noisy data, and the results show our algorithms perform competitively against \textsf{KKA} \citep{keshavarz2011} and \textsf{VIA} \citep{bertsimas2013}.
 We begin by conducting two types of tests using synthetic data.
-The first type is where the model is kept fixed and the number of data points increases, and the purpose is to display either estimation consistency or risk consistency of our algorithms.
-The second type is where the number of data points is kept fixed and the number of the parameters in the model increases, and the purpose is to display the feasibility of using our algorithms on large problems and to show the effect of data sampling and model complexity on statistical performance of our algorithms.
-Next, we apply our framework to a real data set in order to estimate a utility function that describes the tradeoff made between occupant comfort and the amount of energy consumption, when setting a thermostat temperature setpoint for air-conditioning.
+The first type is where the model is kept fixed and the number of data points increases, and the purpose is to demonstrate either estimation consistency or risk consistency of our algorithms.
+The second type is where the number of data points is kept fixed and the number of the parameters in the model increases, and the purpose is to demonstrate the feasibility of using our algorithms on large-scale problems.
+We then apply our framework to a real data set, where we estimate a utility function that describes the tradeoff made between occupant comfort and energy consumption when setting a thermostat temperature setpoint for air-conditioning.